 Ethiopia - Eating and sleeping

 To anyone who has travelled elsewhere in Africa, Ethiopian food comes as a welcome revelation.
 Instead of the bland gristle and starch that is the standard restaurant fare in most African small towns, Ethiopian food is deliciously spicy and you can eat well virtually anywhere in the country.
 Contrary to many people’s expectations, most of Ethiopia is fertile, food is easy to find and portions are generous and very cheap.
-You’ll often find that one plate of food – which costs little more than a dollar – will be adequate to feed two.
+At local eateries, you’ll often find that one plate of food will be adequate to feed two.

 A wide variety of different dishes is available in Ethiopia.
 Most of them are unique to the country, so it is worth familiarising yourself with their names as soon as you arrive.
 The staple source of carbohydrates in Ethiopia is injera, a large, pancake-shaped substance made from tef, a nutty-tasting grain that is unique to Ethiopia and comes in three varieties: white, brown and red.
 The tef dough is fermented for up to three days before it is cooked, the result of which is a foam-rubber texture and a slightly sour taste reminiscent of sherbet.
 Injera is normally served with a bowl of wat stew.
 The ritual is to take a piece of injera in your hand and use it to scoop the accompaniment into your mouth.
 If you dine with Ethiopians, it is normal for everyone to eat off the same plate.

-The centre of chat cultivation and chewing is the Muslim town of Harar – at the end of a bus ride in this area it looks as if the vehicle has been overrun by psycho-caterpillars – but you can get the stuff at markets all over the country.
-It’s not expensive, but it’s worth taking along an Ethiopian friend to ensure you locate the best-quality chat – prices do reflect quality and the youngest leaves are the best.
+The mildly stimulating leaf known as khat, qat or chat is grown widely and legally in the southeast highlands of Ethiopia, where it is also consumed enthusiastically by locals (predominantly but by no means only Muslims) and is also transported in copious quantities to Addis Ababa, as well as across the border to Somaliland.
+The centre of khat cultivation and chewing is Harar – at the end of a bus ride in this area it looks as if the vehicle has been overrun by psycho-caterpillars – but you can get the stuff at markets all over the country.
+It’s not expensive, but it’s worth taking along an Ethiopian friend to ensure you locate the best-quality stuff – prices do reflect quality and the youngest leaves are the best.